flother/data-acq-viz/2015/index.md

 Report (10%)

+  * Abstract
+  * Answer: Who?
+What?
+Why?
+  * Critique your successes and failures
+  * Conclusion
+  * Bibliography and citations

 You are required to attend, participate actively, and complete paper, presentation, and report.
 Both the presentation and report must be in English.
 The expected workload for students is 150 hours.